FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

      <p align="center">
      <img src="https://i.imgur.com/1QK6pnm.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>
      </p>
+   - Blocking the attacker's email address used for the phishing email
    - Conducting User Awareness Training to inform the user about phishing attacks and other social engineering attacks.